-The information in this e-mail and any attachments is confidential and may be legally privileged and protected by law. shenderson and any attachments.
-If you are not <a href="mailto:shenderson and any attachments.
-If you are not <a href="mailto:shenderson and shenderson please notify jonathan.gribben as soon as possible and delete any copies.
+The information in this e-mail and any attachments is confidential and may be legally privileged and protected by law. shenderson(GRO only is authorised to access this e-mail and any attachments.
+If you are not shenderson(GRO only please notify jonathan.gribbet on the provided in the